CHT 002 - Conjugate heat transfer

 .

-- As Heat fluid target, select the water region (volume
+- As Heat solid target, select the aluminium region.

 Constraint